basho/riak_cs_multibag/README.md

 # Configuration and Operation for Riak CS's Multibag Functionality

-One can setup Riak CS system to to store manifests and blocks in multiple Riak clusters separately.
-With this functionality, Riak CS achieves scalability for total storage size.
+One can setup Riak CS system to store manifests and blocks in multiple Riak clusters separately.
+With this functionality, Riak CS achieves scalability in total storage size.

 ## Bag and bag ID